Chapter Twenty One

 “Kiss now and again when you drop me off.”

 Ellen pulls to the curb, “See you later angel,” Sarah hops out.

 The twins occupy the rest of the morning tumbling in the slave quarter gym, keep after it until muscles quiver.
 They shower together, slip on slinky silk t-shirts, brush hair straight and let it air dry.
 Mani and Ellen returned while they were showering.

 Ellen, “Another shower, you must have worked out.”

-“I gotta get the cake made, then hit the rowing machine.”
+“I gotta get the beans on, cake made, then hit the rowing machine.”

 Mani puts things up, flips the filets over in the marinade, covers the Pyrex dish with cling wrap.

 Ellen, “No, you have other things to do anyway.”

 “True, change all the sheets, laundry, clean bathrooms while the washer washes,"

 Mani takes her things upstairs, strips herself, then the beds.
 Her phone dings, a text from Sarah, ‘just got the strangest vibe, r u nude?’

 ‘how did i know that maybe just coincidentally fantasizing weird’